AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \todoDraftOnly{polish surrounding paragraphs}

 There's extra stuff that can be done here, too, like honest users (not miners) creating transactions with a large tx fee that depend on certain history (i.e. that some honest block is in the history of the chain).
-That will attract miners from other chains dut to unrealized RoI (potentially a lot).
+That will attract miners from other chains due to unrealized RoI (potentially a lot).
 The attacker could include that transaction, but then they need to voluntarily end the DoS themselves.
 Is there a reasonable strategy whereby the honest network can temporarily increase the number of miners?
 If there was, the attacker would then have $<50\%$ of mining power, ending the DoS quickly.

 \todoDraftOnly{Note: asymmetry between honest nodes and attacker -- attacker can only build on own blocks, but honest network builds on both.}